If you’re a single mom in Alaska struggling to make ends meet, keep reading for resources that help with:

 Homeless assistance in Alaska

-If you are homeless or at risk of becoming homeless, check out these programs:
+If you are homeless or at risk of becoming homeless, check out this program:

 Adelaide Apartments